AdamPDare/CMS-Assignment/README.md

 **Completed:**
 -------------------------------------------------------------------------------------------------------------
-Basic Step Counter based off the link given
+Basic Step Counter based off the link given <br>
 Adam Dare: Clean input data and store it all in one timetable.
 Includes: Acceleration, Orientation, Timestamp and classification (That it is walking)